 For more information see the publication of Lupuzor’s double blind phase IIb results in the Annals of the Rheumatic Diseases of the Medical Journal.

-ImmuPharma has completed dosing patients in a pivotal Phase 3 trial on Lupuzor™.
+ImmuPharma completed its first pivotal Phase 3 trial in Lupuzor™.
 The trial is registered on clinicaltrials.gov as ‘A 52-Week, Randomized, Double-Blind, Parallel-Group, Placebo-Controlled Study to Evaluate the Efficacy and Safety of a 200-mcg Dose of IPP-201101 Plus Standard of Care in Patients With Systemic Lupus Erythematosus.’
-The trial is being run by Simbec-Orion, a Contract Research Organisation with expertise in Lupus trials.
-Top line results now announced click here
+The trial was run by Simbec-Orion, a Contract Research Organisation with expertise in Lupus trials.
+Top line results were announced in April & May 2017 click here

-The Lupuzor™ open label extension study, requested by clinicians and patients participating in the Phase III trial, announced results in June 2019.
-There were 62 patients enrolled in the study throughout the US and Europe who completed a 24-week treatment period.
+The Lupuzor™, open label study requested by clinicians and patients participating in the Phase III trial, announced results in June 2019.
+62 patients were enrolled in the study throughout US and Europe completing a 24-week follow-up treatment period.
 The primary endpoint was successfully achieved confirming the safety profile of Lupuzor™ with no serious adverse events reported.
 Insights provided by the study allow an optimised Lupuzor™ phase III design to progress.

 ImmuPharma and US Avion Pharmaceuticals sign exclusive licence and development agreement for Lupuzor™ to fund new international Phase III trial